englercj/gl-tiled/bundles/gl-tiled/README.md

 - User-defined texture filter modes
     * Need a way to do linear filtering without tile tearing when zooming in
     * Possibility: Render at scale 1 to a framebuffer, scale the frambuffer linearly
+- XML parsing? (support for .tmx and .tsx files)